Investing in property in the UK? Find out what is a good rental yield

 Is your property located close to a university?
-Students will assure you a minimum of 12 months of rent, and they may even increase their stay for the whole duration of the graduation or even further.
+Students can guarantee you a minimum of 12 months of rent, and they may even increase their stay for the whole duration of the graduation or even further.

 It is fundamental that your returns cover all your expenses, so you can make the most of your profits.
 Bearing that in mind, you must choose the renting modality that better fits your purposes.

 Looking to buy investment property in the UK?
-Schedule a call with our experts in property investment and find out what are the estimated returns of the properties you’re interested in.
+Schedule a call with our experts in property investment and find out the estimated returns of your properties.